viaduck/openssl-cmake/README.md

 Default behaviour is the download of a prebuilt binary.
 This is only intended as a convenience for debugging purposes and NOT for production use.
 Available prebuilt binaries can be viewed [here](https://builds.viaduck.org/prebuilts/openssl/).
+The prebuilt Windows binaries are built with MinGW-w64, so they may not be compatible with MSVC.

 ## Build OpenSSL
 In order to build `OpenSSL`, set `BUILD_OPENSSL=ON` along with the branch or